mwgabby-li/Mab/ReadMe.md

 in a dress, her feet straight down, and below her feet a single star.
+ "Queen Mab" is written in the middle in script, one word on either side of the figure.](Artwork/QueenMab.png#gh-light-mode-only "Queen Mab, Illustration by Willy Pogany")
+![An illustration of Queen Mab by Willy Pogany, a line drawing of a fairy in black and white with butterfly wings, holding a rod and wearing a crown, in a dress, her feet straight down, and below her feet a single star.
- "Queen Mab" is written in the middle in script, one word on either side of the figure.](https://repository-images.githubusercontent.com/624608539/e2e0bdf5-6a47-459a-83f8-6e57f0ad7ce6 "Queen Mab, Illustration by Willy Pogany")
+"Queen Mab" is written in the middle in script, one word on either side of the figure.](Artwork/QueenMabDark.png#gh-dark-mode-only "Queen Mab, Illustration by Willy Pogany")

 ## Instructions for Using Language, Input Program, and Test Suite